Board of Directors

 Board chairs of the last ten years on why The Center matters

-G. Joyce Rowland - VICE CHAIR
+G. Joyce Rowland - CHAIR

 G. Joyce Rowland is senior vice president of human resources for Sempra Energy.
 Prior to that, she served as vice president of human resources and chief ethics officer of Pacific Enterprises, the parent company of SoCalGas.